 A better laid out workstation is helpful as well, one that is more ergonomically correct.
 Ideally your computer monitor should be right at eye level and about an arm’s length away from you.
 Chairs should have arms that support your elbows easily and should fit your body in a way that hips and knees should be at a 90-degree angle with your whole foot resting easily on the floor.

 Again though persuading your company to buy a whole new set of office furniture just to help relieve your employees aches and pains can be a hard sell.
 And even with all the right stuff the inactivity still takes a big toll on anyone’s body.

 Anyone For (Office) Massage?

-Did you know that more and more companies are beginning to offer in office massage once in a while to employees.
+Did you know that more and more companies are offering in office massage sessions once in a while to employees.
 Why?
 Regular massage can go a long way to help relieve the misery of the aches and pains that so many desk workers suffer from.
 But it can offer other benefits as well.